MicroEJ/docs/DeviceDeveloperGuide/ecom/ecom-comm/ecom-comm.rst

 When the Comm Port is identified by a number, its string identifier is the concatenation of "com" and the number (e.g. com11).

+..
+[2]
+   Some drivers may reuse the same UART device for different ECOM ports with a hardware multiplexer.
+Drivers can even treat the platform port number as a logical id and map the ids to various I/O channels.

 .. _section_ecomcomm_mapping: